 The best time to go is any time in April, May, June, and September, which is either right before or after the high season.
 The weather during these months is still relatively dry and room rates can be up to 50% cheaper than during high season.
 It’s also the best time for water sports because the waters are clear.

-Best Beaches for Beginner Surfers
+Best Beaches in Bali for Beginner Surfers

 For beginners, it might be a little intimidating to take on strong waves right away.
 But this shouldn’t be an issue in Bali.
 The whole of Bali’s southwestern coast is suitable for those who are just starting out.
 Here is a list of the best beaches for beginner surfers in Bali: